 Talk with Your Doctor

-There are several ways to be screened at the doctors office to know if you will be needing stem cell therapy as treatment.
+There are several ways to be screened at the doctors office to know if you will be needing stem cell therapy as a cancer treatment.
 Remember, Colonoscopy is the gold standard, but if you’re unable to be screened by colonoscopy there are other appropriate options.
-Talk with your primary care physician about which screening test is best for you and do research about the available options to ensure you’re choosing the best test according to science.
+Talk with your doctor about which screening test is best for you and do research about the available options to ensure you’re choosing the best test according to science.